New

 Koji Team

 TL;DR: Heap is the leading autocapture product analytics platform — drop one snippet, and Heap records every click, page view, and form submission retroactively.
 Koji is an AI-native customer research platform that runs AI-moderated voice and text interviews and synthesises thematic reports automatically.
 They answer different questions: Heap shows you what users did across millions of events; Koji shows you why they did it in their own words.
 Most modern product teams need both.
-Koji starts at €29/month self-serve.
+Koji starts at €29/month self-serve, with Enterprise from €500/month or €6,000/year for teams that need SSO, isolated infrastructure, and a signed DPA (see plan).
 Heap offers a Free tier up to 10,000 monthly sessions, with Growth pricing reported at roughly $1,000/month and Pro/Premier on custom contracts.

 Heap's pitch — "no instrumentation needed" — is genuinely the right call for product teams whose engineers have no bandwidth to define events every sprint.
 But once Heap shows you a 47% drop-off at step 3 of onboarding, you still need to know why.
 Autocapture cannot answer that.
 Heap's Illuminate AI clusters behavioral patterns; it does not interview the humans behind the clicks.
 That is the gap Koji fills.